 aa+wc

-Here a= 10-4 is a small constant nd wc is the word count.
-The the word count, the smaller the contribution.
+Here a= 10-4 is a small constant, and wc is the word count.
+The larger the word count, the smaller the contribution.

 To understand this, imagine a word that appears in all the incidents.
 This word is then not very useful in distinguishing different incidents.